markjrieke/thedatadiary/2021.09.26-president_momentum/notes/notes.md

     of the election year
 -   inflation since last election - taken from the October seasonally adjusted CPI value from the election year.

+### Miscellaneous notes

+-   Congressional districts are ignored for the purposes of this exercise (i.e., only looking at the statewide results for ME & NE)